projectlibra/projectlibra.github.io/reports/Manual.md

 ### See Overall View for Patients

 Click "My Project" button on the navigator.
-Below of the  "Your Patient", you see all patients.
+Below "Your Patient", you see all patients.
 For each patient you see patient name, patient id and patient diagnosis.

 ![alt text](images/preview.png)

 ### See Details for a Patient

 On the overall view for patient, click detail button of correspondent patient.
-You will see same information with preview.
+You will see the same information with preview.
 Also you will see disease related phenotypes and affected gene names.
 If you click a phenotype, you can see details of phenotype and traverse on phenotypes.
 If you click gene name, you are redirected to gene information.

 ![alt text](images/seedetails.png)

 ### Editing a Patient

 On the detailed Patient page, click "Edit Patient" button.
-You can give new name to the patient.
+You can give a new name to the patient.
 You can change diagnosis via text box.
 You can add new phenotype via search bar.
-Also you can remove phenotypes by uncheck the checkbox of corresponded phenotype.
+Also you can remove phenotypes by unchecking the checkbox of corresponded phenotype.

 ![alt text](images/edit1.png)

 ![alt text](images/edit2.png)

 ### Get Highly Affected Genes For a Patient

 After uploading the vcf file, click patient logo.
 Select name of the patient.
 Automatically highly affected genes will be added to the patient.

 ![alt text](images/highlyEff.png)

 ### HPO traverser